Barbara Ann Teer: Early life

 Teer was born in East St. Louis, Illinois, to Fred L. and Lila B. Teer, well known as dedicated educators and community leaders.
 Early in her life, Barbara demonstrated extraordinary gifts and talents.
 At 15, she graduated from Lincoln High School in East St. Louis.
-At 19, she graduated magna cum laude with a bachelor's degree in dance education from the University of Illinois, Urbana-Champaign, and immediately travelled to study dance with Antoine Decroaux in Paris and with Mary Wigman in Berlin.
-Her sister, Frederika Teer, was a Congress Of Racial Equality Field Secretary (organizer) in the north & mid-South from 1960.
+At 19, she graduated magna cum laude with a bachelor's degree in dance education from the University of Illinois, Urbana-Champaign, and immediately travelled to study dance with Antoine Decroaux in Paris, France, and with Mary Wigman in Berlin, Germany.
+Her sister, Frederika Teer, was a Congress of Racial Equality (CORE) Field Secretary (organizer) in the north and mid-South from 1960.
 She and Genevieve Hughes were the first women to hold the title.

 Career in the theatre

 Following her international travels, Teer came to New York City, where she pursued a career as a professional dancer.
 She studied with Alwin Nikolais at the Henry Street Playhouse and Syvilla Fort (Katherine Dunham Technique).
 She toured with the Alvin Ailey Dance Company, Louis Johnson Dance Company and the Pearl Bailey Las Vegas Revue.
-In 1961, Teer made her Broadway debut as dance captain in the Tony award-winning musical Kwamina, which was choreographed by Agnes de Mille.
+In 1961, Teer made her Broadway debut as dance captain in the Tony Award-winning musical Kwamina, which was choreographed by Agnes de Mille.
 Teer performed in the film version of Ossie Davis's stage play Purlie Victorious.

 After a knee injury in 1962, Teer switched her primary artistic focus from dance to theatre.
 She studied with notable actors including Sanford Meisner, Paul Mann, Lloyd Richards, and Phillip Burton.
 Teer crafted a lucrative and successful acting career, receiving numerous accolades, including a Drama Desk Award and several Obie Awards.
-Between 1961 and 1966, she continued to perform on and off-Broadway as well as in television and film.
+Between 1961 and 1966, she continued to perform on and off-Broadway, as well as in television and film.